rlk/site/articles/deconvolve/index.md

 It's still a mess, but the numbers are quite clearly legible: CMH 133.

-We can do a teensy bit better by denoising the original input image.
+We can do a bit better by denoising the original input image.
 This is a perfectly reasonable thing to do, as the noise characteristics of digital cameras are well-understood by the image enhancement algorithms provided by common photo processing applications.
 Here, I've used Photoshop to adjust the contrast and reduce the noise in the input and saved it as `license-denoised.tif`.

 [![](license-denoised.png)](license-denoised.tif)